surge-synthesizer/surge/README.md

 `build-linux.sh` is a wrapper on the various cmake and make commands needed to build Surge.
 As with macOS, it is getting smaller every day as we move more things direclty into cmake.
-As of this Surge 1.7.1, `build-linux.sh` only works on intel platforms.
-If you are building on ARM please keep reading below for directions on the ARM compile mechanism.
+As of Surge 1.7.1, `build-linux.sh` only works on intel platforms.
+If you are building on ARM, please use the ARM specific instructions below or use the head of the codebase, where we are continuing to improve the ARM experience and build-linux is ARM aware.

 You can build with the command: